zeek/spicy/doc/programming/parsing.rst

 use another kind of end conditions to terminate a vector's parsing loop.
 To that end, vectors support the following attributes:

+``&eod``
+    Parses elements until the end of the input stream is reached.

 ``&size=N``
     Parses the vector from the subsequent ``N`` bytes of input data.
     This effectively limits the available input to the corresponding